yejinannachoi/yejinannachoi.github.io/shark-tank-deal-prediction.md

         <li>Are there patterns in the types of products or businesses pitched by entrepreneurs from different regions?</li>
     </ul>
 </div>

+<div style="font-size:16px; font-family: 'Source Sans 3', sans-serif; margin-bottom: 40px;">The initial hypothesis is that factors like the company’s category (i.e. industry), location, and multiple_entrepreneurs are strong predictors as to whether a company is able to reach a deal.</div>

 <!-- ------------------------------------------- Dataset Overview ------------------------------------------- -->